olafklingt/SPList/README.md

 For the most reliable and well tested analysis of a sound file you need to have the programm "splistanalyst" installed.
 In the moment I make the assumption that "splistanalyst" would be only installed on linux.

-Since the last version of this library it is possible to not use "splistanalyst" and analyse the sound-file within SuperCollider.
+Since the last version of this library "splistanalyst" is not mandatory anymore.
+It is possible to analyse the sound-file within SuperCollider.

 Unlike usual handling of arrays in SuperCollider SPList is like a List that is operating on its own content, it is not creating a new copy!